-While the Museum is closed, you can still visit some of the Exhibitions - but virtually!
+You can visit some current and previous exhibitions - but virtually!
 Below we've listed those exhibitions where we have a 'Virtual Tour' available.
-Just click on the 'Virtual Tour' button, and enjoy from home!
+Just click on the 'Virtual Tour' button, and enjoy!

 And you can fully control how you navigate through the Virtual Tours using your mouse to 'click and drag' left or right or up or down, or zoom in or out using the mouse wheel.
 Or using your finger(s) on touch screens, of course!